 Written permission for the use of copyrighted materials must be received in advance.
-Programming may be modified or edited as deemed appropriate by the Town Administrator or Assistant Town Administrator.

-The Brewster Government Access Channel shall not be used to promote a candidate for elective office or advocate any position of a political nature; however, programming in the format of a debate or forum shall be presented subject to the provisions of this policy.
+The Brewster Government Access Channel shall not be used to promote a candidate for elective office or advocate any position of a political nature; however, programming in the format of a candidate debate or candidate's forum may be shown provided that all candidates for the same office are given equal time.